 Configure Automatic Security Updates

-Ubuntu 24.04 includes unattended-upgrades for automatic security patches.
-Verify the service is enabled, or follow the unattended upgrades guide for Ubuntu to configure it:
+Ubuntu 24.04 uses APT timers and unattended-upgrades for automatic security patching.
+Check the upgrade timer, or follow the unattended upgrades guide for Ubuntu for a full policy review:

 Review Firewall Rules